The Best Savings Accounts in Alaska for 2024

 The Northrim Bank Classic Savings Account offers low fees and an interest rate that increases with your balance.

-To open the account, you’ll need to make a $100 minimum deposit.
-Once the account is open, you’ll want to maintain a $100 minimum balance.
-If you let your balance fall below that amount, you’ll pay a monthly fee of $1.50.
+To open the account, you must make a $100 minimum deposit.
+Once the account is open, you'll want to maintain a $100 minimum balance.
+If you let your balance fall below that amount, you'll pay a monthly fee of $1.50.

 Your interest rate will increase with your account balance.
-You’ll earn the lowest rate with less than $2,500 in your account.
-If your balance falls between $2,500 and $25,000, you’ll earn the second highest rate.
-Once you have $25,000 or more in the account, you’ll earn the best rate.
+You'll earn the lowest rate with less than $2,500 in your account.
+You'll earn the second-highest rate if your balance falls between $2,500 and $25,000.
+You'll earn the best rate once you have $25,000 or more in the report.

 Denali State Bank Personal Savings Account